Ernst Fuhrmann

 Dr. Ernst Fuhrmann (21 October 1918 – 6 February 1995) was chairman of Porsche AG between 1972 and 1980.
-He was a German citizen.
+During his first time in Zuffenhausen, in the mid 1950s, he was in charge of developing the Porsche Type 547 racing engine, which became known as the "Fuhrmann engine".

-Fuhrmann attended primary school in Vienna before progressing to a secondary school.
-Between 1936 and 1941 he attended a technical university.
-During the war he undertook his military service before returning to civilian life.
-By 1947 he was working for Porsche, initially at the Gmünd facility in Austria, later moving to Stuttgart.
+Fuhrmann born in the last days of Austria-Hungary, but died as a German citizen.
+Fuhrmann attended primary school and secondary school in Vienna.
+Between 1936 and 1941 he attended Vienna technical university TU Wien.
+During the war he undertook his military service, and from 1943 worked at AEG in Berlin, researching ultrasound and infrared devices.
+By 1947 he was working for Porsche, initially at the facility in Gmünd, Austria, later moving to Stuttgart.
 In 1950 he married his wife Elfriede.
-That same year he received his Doctorate of Mechanical Engineering for a study of valvetrains in high-speed internal combustion engines.
+That same year he received his Doctorate of Mechanical Engineering from Prof. Richter at TU Wien for his study of valvetrains in high-speed internal combustion engines.